October 6, 2025

 Pros & Cons Pros:

-• Free unlimited texts from the U.S to over 230 countries
+• Free unlimited texts from the U.S. to 200+ countries.

 Cons: